vaimalaviya1233/tabby-wiki/Everything-new-in-Tabby-2.1.md

 ## Finally...

-- Tabby searches in URLs by default now!
+- Tabby searches in URLs by default now,
-- Also, performance improvements
+- and also, performance improvements

 ## If you find any bugs